ExpediaGroup/styx/docs/user-guide/configure-tls.md

 Transport Layer Security (TLS) can be enabled on Styx both for the incoming interface (connections from clients) and the connections with the backend services.

-TLS can be enabled independently for each network resource.
-You can enable it independently for each port of the proxy server, and for each of the backend services.
+TLS can be enabled independently for each port of the proxy server, and for each of the backend services.
 Styx will convert between the protocols where necessary.
 For example, if you have insecure HTTP traffic coming in, it will be converted to secure HTTPS if necessary.